mfernest/SEBC/enterprise/cm.md

 ## <center> <a name="cm_search_bar"/> CM Search Bar Features

 * Search bar in the upper right expands when selected
-* The "/" hotkey forces whole-term match; otherwise partial-word
-    * Try `/sq` vs. `sq`
-* Searching a property name returns a config link
+* Searching a property name (or colloquial term) returns a `config` link
     * Try `dfs.datanode.max.xciever`
     * Then try `Transceiver`
-* Use the Configuration tab for any service for a context-limited search
+* The Configuration tab for a service limits the search context
-    * Go to the HDFS Configuration tab and type `locked`
+    * Type `locked` into the HDFS Configuration search bar
-* Notice each search result has a <i>type</i>
+* Each search result has an object type

 ---
 <div style="page-break-after: always;"></div>